Sapphirine/202112-49-Quantifying-Correlation-between-Weather-and-Tweet-Sentiment/README.md

 Once you set your secret key, you should not change it.
 Remember not to push codes with your secret key to github.

+Additionally, apply for Twitter Developer API and fill in display\gettwitter.py and display\gettwitter2.py.
+Apply for OpenWeatherMap API and fill in your credential in display\getweather.py

 Optionally, if you want to train the models on yourself from fresh, you also need to install Apache Airflow.
 See [here](https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html#using-pypi)
 for more information.